Web3-Builders-Alliance/user_profile_standard/programs/reputation/readme.md

 you are allowed into certain experiences based on your reputation.
 Reputation protocol uses activity, tags from other people, and other custom, reputation building activities that users can create.
+All reputation accounts are horizontal and do not use hash map like hierachy this allow the accounts to be used by other programs without requiring a chain of dependent accounts to derive the address.

 ### Reputation token
 This is a token that you can buy to quickly build your reputation.